 The general CWRU policies on proficiency exams are described in the First Year Registration Guide ( see Placement and Proficiency Examinations ).
 The Department of Physics offers proficiency exams for PHYS 115, 116, 121, 122 & 221.
 These exams are given twice each year, shortly before classes start in the fall and spring semesters, on a schedule determined by the Office of Undergraduate Studies ( not by the Department of Physics ).
 In recent years, the fall exams have been offered on the Thursday and the spring exams on the Saturday before classes begin.
 The last set of physics proficiency exams was given on Saturday, January 14, 2017 from 9 AM – NOON in Rockefeller 301.
 The fall semester exams were last given on Thursday, August 25, 2016 from 2 – 5 PM.
-The schedule for the next set of exams has not yet been set; this page will be updated when the Office of Undergraduate Studies finalizes the schedule for August proficiency exams (sometime during the summer of 2017 ) but students may tentatively assume the physics exams will given on Thursday, August 24, 2017 (classes start the following Monday ).
+This site will be updated when the Office of Undergraduate Studies finalizes the schedule for August proficiency exams (sometime during the summer of 2017 ) but students may tentatively assume the physics exams will given on Thursday, August 24, 2017 (classes start the following Monday ).

 Proficiency exams are NOT given on request at other times!
 Students are expected to research these scheduling issues BEFORE making travel plans.

 It is not normally possible to complete two proficiency exams in a single three hour period, although you are welcome to try.
 Students who wish to test out of two physics courses will generally have to do this by taking separate exams in August and in January.
 Students occasionally ask if they are limited to a single attempt to pass a proficiency exam; the answer is no, you can try as many times as you wish, once each semester.